christine-hu/Newboulds-Revenge/README.md

 # Newbould's Revenge
 Newbould's Revenge tells the tale of Brandon Newbould, a legendary trombonist, Alaskan, and coach at Phillips Exeter Academy.
-Help Newbould avenge his trombone's death in this thrilling single-player game!
+Help Newbould avenge his trombone's death in this thrilling single-player game.

 ## Setting Up